 To be certain, there are many fine craftspeople online, but the type of carving work that I do is in a whole different category.
 What you will receive is a cherished family heirloom, something you can pass down to your kids and grandkids.
-That is, you might think of this as one of a kind, commissioned fine art -a signed original from a former Disney artist.
+That is, you might think of this as one of a kind, commissioned fine art…a signed original from a Disney artist.

 In looking through the pictures that you see here, you may find something that you are drawn to.
 This can be the jumping off place from which we can create something uniquely for you, with the same flavor perhaps, but not the exact same design.
 We can do pretty much anything we can dream up together.
 Anything!

 Timing: The Queue

-I have a significant backlog, and hand carving is a VERY slow groove thing which demands Zen patience on your part.
+I have a significant backlog, and hand carving is a VERY slow groove which demands Zen patience on your part.
 Carving is an organic process and as such, it’s pretty much impossible to call out a completion date until it gets close to your turn in the queue.

 I do my orders in the same sequence in which the order is placed.
 First I carve the one in front of me.
 Then the next.
 Then the next.
 I have carved thousands of these over the last forty-plus years and I am used to the queue process, but waiting for a significant period of time can be very unsettling for some people.
 Be sure that you are up for that if you want to place an order.

 OK, I get that there’s a long queue.
 But how long will it take?

 The answer is this: I just don’t know.
 You can contact me to find out how many orders are in the queue at any one time for a guesstimate but it’s really just that… a guess.
-Most of these can take up to two years, perhaps longer… it depends on how many orders are in the queue and how complex they are.
+Most of these can take up to two years, perhaps less, perhaps more… it depends on how many orders are in the queue and how complex they are.

 Just know that when your turn comes, you will certainly feel like it was worth the wait!